 If you need pictures, take them with your smartphone, and its embedded camera : less options is less distraction !

 Finally, there is a last situation where – say – you are not on a time constraint to do things (well, we always are, but that’s another story !!!) and may think you can work 100% digitally, yet efficiently.

 There again, despite the initial belief that it would save time, I have noticed that limiting myself to only one digital support is far from ideal.
-Even with dual screen, and/or split windows (or docked notes), it makes sense to use a sheet of paper alongside with OneNote : you then benefit from two mediums : one where you consult information from, the other where you elaborate ideas, though, options or whatever.
+Even with dual screen, and/or split windows (or docked notes), it makes sense to use a sheet of paper alongside with OneNote : you then benefit from two mediums : one where you consult information from, the other where you elaborate ideas, thoughts, options or whatever.

 Of course you may still capture the work you elaborated on the sheet of paper, with Office Lens or Rocketbook. (closing the loop to stay digital)